Richmond Montessori School Middle School students range in age from 12-14.

 Middle School students, as budding adolescents, are just beginning to think about their place in society.
 These students have unique needs, and the RMS Middle School program is designed to meet these needs with the ultimate goal of all Montessori education: preparation for life.
-Each day, RMS Middle School teachers work with students to create an adolescent community that will enhance and encourage the development of each child.
+Each day, RMS Middle School teachers work with students to create community that will enhance and encourage the development of each child.

 Students in our middle school program love learning and look forward to spending time in school with their classmates and teachers.